AndrewOhyara/css-custom-vscripts/README.md

 IncludeScript("gift_grab_achievement", getroottable());
 ```
 # NOTES
+- You can install the scripts in the 'custom' folder if they are wihtin this path: custom/<my_mod_folder>/scripts/vscripts
 - Most of these files are independent and don't require anything.
 Not even "cs_custom_functions.nut".
 - You may need notepad++ to open ".nut" files.